phillipian/upload-automation/README.md

   - docker start container
   - docker exec -it container /bin/bash
   - To check status, use Kitematic (if you are Alex) and use docker ps -a (if you are not)
-### Jobs
-- [ ] Jeffrey - add multiple author functionality; create/assign authors for all past articles (just run the current try/except over all of them); print nice status updates/errors/warnings (ex: if the BOF or EOF string is missing)
-- [ ] Alex - try to make the docker image work
-- [ ] Sarah - make sure next week's budget is right; restructure script (partition into local_upload.py and remote_upload.py)
 ### Project Workflow
 - [ ] Fetch **budget data** using drive CLI
 - [ ] Extract **article text** from slug column using drive CLI